Anatoli Ilyin: International career

 He earned 31 caps and scored 16 goals for the Soviet Union from 1952 to 1959.
 He earned an Olympic gold medal at the 1956 Summer Olympics, scoring the game-winning goal of the Gold Medal match, and also participated in the 1958 FIFA World Cup.

-Also was the author of the first goal in the history of Cups and European Championships, scoring a goal 4 minutes into the game against Hungary.
+Ilyin also scored the first goal in the history of the UEFA European Championship, scoring a goal 4 minutes into a qualifying game against Hungary in 1958.